panostim/ball-game/README.md

 Use the arrow keys to move the ball.

-The application is designed for large monitors and is not mobile friendly.
+The application is designed for large monitors and currently is not mobile friendly.

 Additional features to be considered:
 - the game ends after 60 seconds